 - 1996-1999: Province of Ontario transferred ownership of numerous Provincial Highways to local municipalities.
-Hwy 52 was one of several transferred to the City. - Early 2000's: A local group advocated for a decrease in speed limits on Hwy 52.
-A roundabout was subsequently raised as an alternate option for consideration to improve safety. - 2008: The City undertook a Municipal Class Environmental Assessment (MCEA) that made recommendations for implementing a roundabout at Highway 52 and Jerseyville Road. - 2011: The City completed construction of the roundabout at Hwy 52 and Jerseyville Road as per the 2008 MCEA. - 2022: Staff report (PW22056) advised that before a roundabout could be implemented at Hwy 52 and Powerline Road West, an MCEA was required. - 2023-2024: Funds allocated in 2023 to conduct an MCEA.
+Highway 52 was one of several transferred to the City. - Early 2000's: A local group advocated for a decrease in speed limits on Highway 52.
+Roundabout was subsequently raised as an alternate option for consideration to improve safety. - 2008: The City undertook a Municipal Class Environmental Assessment (MCEA) that made recommendations for implementing a Roundabout at Highway 52 and Jerseyville Road. - 2011: The City completed construction of the roundabout at Highway 52 and Jerseyville Road as per the 2008 MCEA. - 2022: Staff report (PW22056) advised that before a roundabout could be implemented at Highway 52 and Powerline Road West, an MCEA was required. - 2023-2024: Funds allocated in the 2023 to conduct an MCEA.
 The necessary technical specifications, contract documents and procurement process were completed in late 2024.